CWEzio/Notes/c++/cpp.md

 ```
 sys.path.append("path of your drake_gdb")
 ```
 will solve this problem.
-Also use $DRAKE_GDB_ROOT is not necessary.
+Use $DRAKE_GDB_ROOT is not necessary.

-> alternatively, you can also use the [eigengdb](https://github.com/dmillard/eigengdb).
+> Alternatively, you can also use the [eigengdb](https://github.com/dmillard/eigengdb).
 Follow its readme for installation details.

 ## `std::optional`
 Read this excellent [article](https://devblogs.microsoft.com/cppblog/stdoptional-how-when-and-why/).